 There are quite a few pros to using a debt consolidation loan.
 First and foremost, your debt immediately becomes easier to pay off.
 Rather than have a large sum of debt that needs to be paid, you can get rid of your debt gradually each month.
 The debt you pay will be more like a bill that is far easier to manage.

 A debt consolidation loan also makes your debt easier to understand and handle.
 Right now, you have probably got debt from various sources.
-You might have borrowed from a loan company and had debt collect on your credit card.
-With a debt consolidation loan, it’s all collected in one, simple to understand lump sum.
+You might have borrowed from a loan company and had debt collected on your credit card.
+With a debt consolidation loan, it’s all collected in one, simple-to-understand lump sum.

 With all these different money loans that you’re paying back, there will be a collection of interest rates.
 Some might be lower while others will be quite high.
 If you take out a debt consolidation loan, you’ll only be paying one interest rate.
 This rate will be a lot lower than what you’re used to and easier to manage.